julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 ## Final Thoughts: The Bedroom as Threshold

 The plants we keep near our beds are doing more than scenting the air or calming the mind.
-In the old understanding, they are standing guard at the most intimate threshold of all: the place where the soul leaves the body each night.
+In the old understanding, they are **standing guard** at the most intimate threshold of all: the place where the soul leaves the body each night.

-The same logic that placed mugwort above the sleeper also planted rowan at the property line, hung rue over the cradle, and set thorned branches at the grave's edge.
+The same logic that placed mugwort above the sleeper, also **[Planted Rowan at the Door](/rowan-trees-front-door-old-world-folklore/)**, hung rue over the cradle, and set thorned branches at the grave's edge.

 These were not separate traditions.
-They were part of a single, continuous practice: using plants to hold the line between worlds.
+They were part of a single, continuous practice: **using plants to hold the line between worlds**.

 Explore this topic deeper, read: **[Protective Plants & Boundary Spirits: Herbal Guardians](/protective-plants-boundary-spirits/)**.